iamiancliff/tabia-zetu/README.md

 ## 📜 License

-MIT License.
-Feel free to adapt and scale this project with attribution.
+Sole rights to this project are owned by Ian Cliff and Patrick Munyao as of September 12, 2025.
+All rights reserved.

 ---